-FBI director likely to face questions on Mueller probe in testimony before Senate committee

-WASHINGTON (AP) — FBI Director Christopher Wray's appearance before a Senate committee could be something of a preview of the intense questioning special counsel Robert Mueller is likely to face in Congress the next day.
+FBI's Wray dodges questions on Mueller report's findings

+Wray, in an appearance before the Senate Judiciary Committee, repeatedly declined to answer specific questions about Mueller's findings.
+He said he would leave those questions to Mueller, who will appear before the House on Wednesday, to answer himself.

+Wray was willing to address other law enforcement subjects — such as describing China as the biggest national security threat to the U.S.

-Wray is set to testify Tuesday morning before the Senate Judiciary Committee, which is chaired by one of President Donald Trump's closest allies, Sen. Lindsey Graham.
-The South Carolina Republican has vowed to investigate the origins of the Russia investigation.
+A number of Republicans on the committee, including the chairman, Sen. Lindsey Graham, one of President Donald Trump's closest allies, asked Wray about the origins of the Russia investigation.
+The South Carolina Republican has vowed to investigate the how the Russia investigation was launched.

-Republicans are likely to spend time questioning both Wray and Mueller about Peter Strzok, an FBI agent who helped lead the Trump investigation and exchanged anti-Trump text messages during the 2016 election with an FBI lawyer, Lisa Page.

-Once Mueller learned of the existence of the texts, which were sent before his appointment as special counsel, he removed Strzok from his team investigating potential ties between Russia and the Trump campaign.
-Strzok was ultimately fired and Page left the bureau.
+Wray would not provide details about the two probes into the origins of the Russia probe — one being conducted by the Justice Department's inspector general and another by U.S. Attorney John Durham, who was appointed by the attorney general to examine the surveillance methods used during the investigation — other than to say the FBI was fully cooperating with both inquiries.

+He did warn that Russia continues to attempt to interfere in American elections and said Mueller was a "consummate professional and straight shooter" and did not doubt the special counsel's work.

 Wray made headlines during a Senate hearing in May when he broke from Attorney General William Barr and said he didn't consider court-approved FBI surveillance to be "spying" and that there was no evidence the FBI illegally monitored Trump's campaign during the 2016 election.
 Barr has said he believes "spying did occur" on the campaign and suggested the origins of the probe may have been mishandled.